-University of Michigan researchers and their partners predict that western Lake Erie will experience a harmful algal bloom of cyanobacteria this summer that is smaller than in 2017 but larger than the mild bloom in 2016.
+University of Michigan researchers and their partners are forecasting that western Lake Erie will experience a significant harmful algal bloom this summer.

-The celebration, which runs July 19-22, consists of four fairs in one event:
+The festival, which runs July 18-21, consists of four fairs in one event:

 • The Original Ann Arbor Street Art Fair (on East Washington Street, North University Avenue and Ingalls Mall).

 The University of Michigan donated more than 12.5 tons of clothing, bedding, household goods and food to local organizations to benefit the Ann Arbor and surrounding communities following Student Move-Out this year.

 Three University of Michigan faculty members are part of a team that won an international design competition to unite 12 cultural and educational institutions located in Detroit’s Midtown, and change the way visitors and Detroiters experience the area.

 The University of Michigan contributed $4.77 billion to the national economy through vendor contracts and subcontracts between 2002 and 2017, according to a new report.

 More than 4,000 minority-owned, woman-owned and small businesses supplied goods and services to support the U-M research enterprise during that period.